Free LinkedIn X-Ray Search: Find Hidden Profiles With Google (2026)

 What does site:linkedin.com/in mean?

-The best free LinkedIn X-ray search tools are ConnectSafely's X-Ray Search Generator for salespeople and marketers, Recruit'em for recruiters needing multi-platform search, and Recruitment Geek for agency recruiters.
-All are completely free with no registration required.
-For maximum flexibility, you can also build your own Boolean queries directly in Google.
+The best free tools are ConnectSafely's X-Ray Search Generator for salespeople and marketers, Recruit'em for recruiters needing multi-platform search, BooleanXray for advanced users, Leonar for fill-in-the-blank query building, and Fluar for cross-platform sourcing.
+All are free with no registration required.
+For maximum flexibility, build your own Boolean queries directly in Google.

-Tired of searching for leads?
+Tired of manually searching for leads?
 Learn how ConnectSafely helps you build authority that attracts qualified prospects who find and reach out to you.

 About the Author